edwardshturman/site/app/artifacts.md

 ---
 title: "Artifacts"
-description: "Wisdom that resonates with me from across the Internet and literature"
+description: "Wisdom that resonates with me from the Internet & literature"
 published: true
 ---

 # Artifacts

-Wisdom that resonates with me from across the Internet and literature.
+<Comment type="block">Wisdom that resonates with me from the Internet & literature</Comment>

 ## Ideas